fazpass/seamless-documentation/README.Android.V2.md

 	fun generateMeta() {
 		fazpass.generateMeta(
 			this@Activity,
 			accountIndex = -1,
-      biometricAuth = true // set to false if you don't want to popup biometric ) { meta, exception ->
+			biometricAuth = false, // set to true if you want to popup biometric biometricMessage = "Biometric required" // customize your popup biometric message here ) { meta, exception ->
 		    when (exception) {
 		        is BiometricAuthError -> TODO()
 		        is BiometricUnavailableError -> TODO()